cyberbotics/webots/README.md

 ### About us

-Webots was originally designed at [EPFL](https://epfl.ch) in 1996 and then further developed and commercialized by [Cyberbotics](https://cyberbotics.com) since 1998.
-Originally it was meant to be used as a research tool for mobile robotics.
+Webots was originally designed at [EPFL](https://epfl.ch) in 1996 as a research tool for mobile robotics.
+In 1998, it began being further developed and commercialized by [Cyberbotics](https://cyberbotics.com).
 In December 2018, Webots was open sourced.
 Since then, [Cyberbotics](https://cyberbotics.com) continues to develop Webots thanks to paid customer support, training, consulting for industry and academic research projects.

 ![image](docs/guide/images/sensors/lidar_simulation.png?raw=true)
 [caption](Real Time Sensor Visualization)